 Next, you’ll need to decide how many days it will likely take you to visit all the attractions.
 Remember it can be easy to be too ambitious and think you’ll take in three art museums and two churches in one day, but that will simply leave you exhausted and overwhelmed.
 Try to be realistic.

-Example: I want to spend a full day at Versailles, combine Sainte-Chapelle, Conciergerie, and the Louvre in a second day, and try to do the Cluny Museum, a quick look at Napoleon’s tomb, and the Paris Sewer tour in a third day.
+Example: Day 1: Spend a full day at Versailles.
+Day 2: Combine Sainte-Chapelle, Conciergerie, and the Louvre.
+Day 3: Visit the Rodin Museum, see Napoleon’s tomb at the Army Museum, and do the Paris Sewer tour in a third day.
 This means I would need 3 days.

 How to Buy the Paris Museum Pass?